Lazy-work/bridge-docs/guide/compiler/vue/mode.md

 # Compilation Mode

-Bridge.js provides flexible compilation options to suit your needs.
-By default, the Bridge compiler transforms all functional components in the codebase.
+Unison.js provides flexible compilation options to suit your needs.
+By default, the Unison compiler transforms all functional components in the codebase.
 However, if your project contains standard React components, this behavior might not be ideal.
-To handle this, Bridge.js offers three distinct compilation modes.
+To handle this, Unison.js offers three distinct compilation modes.

 ---